-Meningitis literally means 'inflammation of the meninges' and it is a rare but life-threatening neurological condition.
-The meninges are the membranes that cover the brain and spinal cord, and meningitis in cats can occur by itself or it can happen in conjunction with other neurological illnesses such as myelitis (inflammation of the spinal cord) and encephalitis (inflammation of the brain).
+Meningitis is a rare but life-threatening neurological condition in cats that can occur by itself or in conjunction with other neurological illnesses such as myelitis (inflammation of the spinal cord) and encephalitis (inflammation of the brain).
 Prompt diagnosis of the cause is critical as some cases can be cured with swift and aggressive treatment.

 Symptoms of Meningitis in Cats

-Any neurological disease can lead to a host of symptoms and meningitis is no different.
 Most of the clinical signs of meningitis are specific to neurological disease but may also indicate other conditions that affect the brain and spine.
-If your cat exhibits any of the following symptoms you should seek immediate veterinary attention for them.
+If your cat exhibits any of the following symptoms, you should seek immediate veterinary attention.

-There are non-infectious causes of meningitis as well.
-These can include immune mediated disorders, where your cat's immune system reacts to and attacks its own cells and tissue.
+- Non-infectious causes include auto-immune disorders in which a cat's immune system reacts to and attacks its own cells and tissue.

 Diagnosing Meningitis in Cats

-When you bring your cat to the vet because they are displaying troubling neurological signs, they vet will start with a full physical examination, including a full neurological exam.
-In addition to any other abnormalities, your vet will be checking your cat for neck pain and a decreased or lack of menace response.
-Your cat's menace reflex is when they instinctively blink when something comes close to their eye.
+A veterinarian will start with a full physical examination, including a full neurological exam.
+In addition to any other abnormalities, your vet will be checking your cat for neck pain and a decreased or lack of menace (blink) response.

-Once done examining your cat, your vet will likely want to run basic diagnostics.
-This can include checking blood pressure, which can be abnormally low if your cat has meningitis, as well as blood work and a urinalysis to determine if there is loss of organ function.
+Other potential diagnostic tests may include checking blood pressure, which can be abnormally low if your cat has meningitis, as well as blood work and a urinalysis to evaluate organ function.

 More advanced testing such as an MRI or CT scan can give your vet a more detailed look at the extent of your cat's meningitis.
-Finally, your vet may want to collect a sample of your cat's cerebrospinal fluid as culturing it can identify any infectious agent causing symptoms.
+Finally, your vet may want to collect a sample of your cat's cerebrospinal fluid because a culture test can help identify any infectious causes.

 Most general practitioners don't have the capabilities to perform these advanced tests, so your vet may refer you to a neurologist.